DivyaJain96/DivyaJain96/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->

+## About Me
+I am a passionate Software Developer.
+My primary expertise in using Spring Boot and Java to build robust, scalable applications and web applications.
+I take pride in solving complex problems and continually seek out new learning opportunities to enhance my skills.
+I’m always excited to work on new projects.
+In addition to my technical abilities, I have experience with SQL databases and am adept at optimizing queries for performance.
+I enjoy collaborating with teams to create innovative solutions and thrive in environments where continuous improvement is encouraged.
+My passion for technology drives me to stay updated with the latest industry trends and best practices.Outside of work, I enjoy exploring new technologies, participating in coding challenges, and contributing to open-source projects.
+I’m always eager to take on new challenges and am committed to delivering high-quality software solutions.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/divyajain9649)